bushuyeu/biomarkers/prompt.md

-Using the prompt below (STRICTLY!) generate a CSV with ALL!
-Biomarkers in all pages and provide all other comments mentioned in the prompt:
+Using the prompt below generate a CSV with Biomarkers in all pages of the provided file

+If multiple PDF files are uploaded, **process each file independently**.
+For each PDF:

+- Extract biomarkers separately.
+- Generate a separate CSV file.
+- Follow Steps 1–5 fully for **each individual file**.
+- **Never combine data from multiple PDFs into a single CSV.** Each PDF should result in its own independent CSV file.

 # 🧠 Prompt: Convert PDF Lab Report to CSV